 Finally, and as per the majority of megapacks we’ve covered, the mod includes waves of NPCs that can also wield these fantastical weapons.

-Each pistol is completely unique with its own sounds, animations and custom behaviours.
-Better yet – you can customise things like ammo capacity, bullet force and recoil in the command console.
+Each pistol is completely unique with its own sounds, animations and custom behaviors.
+Better yet – you can customize things like ammo capacity, bullet force and recoil in the command console.

 Okay, I get it.
 It may seem a little unfair to be shooting at enemies who are running at you with swords and maces.
 So the mod also includes waves of enemies equipped with pistols, too, to keep you on your toes.

 8. Dark Chains: Telekinesis and Force Choke (Feature Mod)

 Ebediam’s Dark Chains is a lightweight telekinesis mod that takes the concept of a sandbox and multiplies it by about a million: throwing around NPCs like ragdolls and ripping them open with your bare hands.

 Dark Chains enables you to have a blast using your newfound telekinesis powers to move objects and enemies alike.
 It also works with every weapon, allowing you to enchant your other melee instruments with force-like abilities.

 Siilk’s Katana Megapack, while titled ‘megapack’, is really just a bunch of weapons mods wrapped in one – all of which are historically-inspired Japanese swords.